pchemguy/spec-kit/templates/decompose/decomposition-input.md

 ### Full - No Trig

+==``
 I want to build an RPN calculator web app and have a packaged desktop version later on.
+I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
+I also want to have undo capability.
+_==

+> [!NOTE] Prompt
+>
+> I want to build an RPN calculator web app and have a packaged desktop version later on.
 I am thinking of supporting add, sub, neg, mul, div, sqr, sqrt, inv, pow, abs, exp, and ln functions.
 I also want to have undo capability.

 ### Extra (Trig)